 But to do so, you need a few features from your CMMS (Computerized Maintenance Management System):

 From planning to execution, the best maintenance software needs to work where your equipment does, on job sites, in fields, and across remote production zones.
-These five platforms lead the pack in 2025 for heavy equipment teams that need reliability, visibility, and speed in every task they execute.
+These three platforms lead the pack for heavy equipment teams that need reliability, visibility, and speed in every task they execute.

 1. Tractian